karooolis/til/javascript/const-let-var.md

 ## `let`

 `let` is the close cousin of `var`, albeit with some significant differences.
 In contrast to `var`, `let` is scoped to the nearest enclosing block, or global if outside any block, just like `var`.
-Thus, variables scope declared with `let` is just as big, or smaller, than that of `var`.
-Let's look at an example below to get a better idea of how block scoping works.
+Thus, variables scope declared with `let` is just as big, or smaller, than that of `var`. `let` works just like variable declarations in most other languages where variables are declared by block scope rather than function scope.
+To have variables declared by function scope was and still is one among many JavaScript peculiarities.

+Anyhow, let's look at an example below to get a better idea of how `let` and block scoping works.

 ```javascript
 function letExample() {